anatman-org/prime/stages.md

 they all play this same game,
 a game inspired by herman's book
-*The Glass Bead Game* WHICH WE ALL KNOW YOU WON A NOBEL PRIZE FOR
+*The Glass Bead Game*

-a book inspired by zhuang's dream
+a book inspired by zhuang's dream the same dream that tommy had

-    [interrupt:herman Can I raise an objection again to my treatment here?]
-    [ai noted]

-    herman
-    we all know you read it

 the game beads translate into semantic meaning in multiple ways